 AVRU researchers carry out both laboratory and hospital-based studies that address important national and regional venomous injury problems.
-In addition AVRU manage an Australian national venomous injury surveillance project.
+In addition AVRU manage an Australian national venomous injury surveillance project (AVIP).
 This work is undertaken with the aim to translate research and knowledge into a public forum to better inform our communities.

 First aid for snakebites in Australia or New Guinea